ryan-b2000/ECE544_Final/README.md

 constraints = constraints file for the embedded system

-hardware    = all HDL files related to the project including camera HDL and top level FPGA file
+hdl         = all HDL files related to the project including camera HDL and top level FPGA file

 ip          = the complete and functional IP repositories for the project